streamABC/streamabc-documentation/english/skip.rst

 The ``sabcsid`` paramter is mandantory.
 It has to be unique and always the same for a specific user.

-If you are working on a web player you can use our streamABC_ Javascript-SDK_ to generate this listener id and decorate an existing stream URL.
+If you are working on a web player you can use our QuantumCast_ Javascript-SDK_ to generate this listener id and decorate an existing stream URL.
+Q

 Initial start of a skippable stream
 -----------------------------------